 There are times when taking nothing seriously is a perfect remedy.
 Useful for me, as I still find the banal so very funny.
 Perhaps that is why seventeenth-century literature appeals so much.

 There are many kinds of humour to be found in English Civil War material.
 They come in fascinating shapes, forms, and stories.

-Oxford’s Trinity College president, Ralph Kettell, kept to hardened traditions by reputedly spying on students through keyholes to see if they were studying, and labelled those he found slacking to be ‘turds’ and ‘scobberlotchers’.
-I’m not so sure what to make of John Dougill’s description that he ‘carried scissors in his muff’ (44).
+Oxford’s Trinity College president, Ralph Kettell, reputedly spied on students through keyholes to see if they were studying, and labelled those he found slacking to be ‘turds’ and ‘scobberlotchers’.
+According to John Dougill, he ‘carried scissors in his muff’ (44).

-The circle would not be complete without the forbidden sport.
+It would not be complete without the forbidden sport.
 In the 1650s, Samuel Pepys comes across several pornographic volumes.
 His attention is particularly drawn to L’Ecole des Filles, despite it being ‘rather worse than Puttana Errante‘.
-Attempts to resist the book are futile, and he concedes to buying it ‘in plain binding’ so that he could burn it once read to destroy the evidence.
+Attempts to resist the book are futile, and he concedes to buying it ‘in plain binding’ so that he could burn it after reading to destroy the evidence.

 There are witty and creative ways to keep bodily functions a pleasingly fresh source of humour, but we owe medieval and early modern predecessors a debt for circumventing decorum, censorship, and rigidity.
 Who knows?
 Keeping a sense of humour alive 350 years ago might have allowed us to today.